Cheapest car insurance in Tennessee for a bad driving record

 Cheapest car insurance after an accident in Tennessee

-State Farm has the lowest average rates after an accident at $1,969.
-Travelers also offers affordable rates, averaging $2,071.
+State Farm has the lowest rates after an accident at $1,969.
+Travelers also has affordable rates at $2,071.

 Drivers with accidents on their driving records see higher rates than drivers who avoid crashes.
 While car insurance increases after one accident, multiple accidents significantly increase rates.